chpau/relay-race-madrid/README.md

 - Tell the Project Manager your email, she/he needs this to add you to the page.
 - Give coffee or tea to team members and class instructor
-- Take a look at the data, think of what model you would apply to predict price
+- Take a look at the data, think of what model you would apply to predict price.
+The data was collected from https://www.fotocasa.es/en/.

 ## Everybody - Start creating a daffy Model!

 Read the notebook instructions and try create the best performing model!
 The method of calculating the performance is outlined in the notebook.
+For this the Test set is used.
+Play fair- dont train on the test set.

 ## General Hints & Tips

-- You can duplicate notebooks - members can try out strategies in parallel
+- You can duplicate notebooks - members can try out strategies in parallel (or create your own project with own environment).
 - Some models can be deployed in WML, and a webapplication can be easily created with them.
 Alonso from Madrid, has created this demo: http://ialonso.es/projects/dsxwml/
 - DSX Can connect to other data sources as well
-- DSX has a Local Version